jiyapalrecha35/Google.github.io/README.md

-### 25.**Strongly Connected Components:**
+### 25.**Strongly Connected Components**
 - By analyzing strongly connected components, Google can identify clusters of users who frequently interact with each other, indicating potential friendships or shared interests.
 This analysis can inform more accurate friend recommendations, helping users connect with others who are likely to share mutual interests or social connections.

-- Understanding the network of user connections through strongly connected components enables Google to deliver targeted content to specific clusters of users.
-By tailoring content delivery based on these connections, Google can ensure that users receive updates, posts, or events that are relevant to their social circles or interests, enhancing user engagement and satisfaction.
+- Understanding the network of user connections through strongly connected components enables Google to deliver targeted content to specific clusters of users.By customizing content delivery based on these connections, Google can ensure that users receive updates, posts, or events that are relevant to their social circles or interests, enhancing user engagement and satisfaction.

 [View code here](https://github.com/jiyapalrecha35/Google.github.io/blob/main/codes/SCC.cpp){:target="_blank"}<br><br>

-### 26.**String Matching Algorithms:**
+### 26.**String Matching Algorithms**
 - String matching algorithms are employed in Gmail's spam filters to analyze the content of incoming emails.
 Suspected spam keywords or patterns are searched within the email content using string matching algorithms.
 If a significant number of these keywords or patterns are detected, the email may be classified as spam and moved to the spam folder, helping users avoid unwanted or potentially harmful messages.

-- String matching algorithms play a vital role in enabling efficient search functionality in large databases, such as those used by search engines or content management systems.
-When users enter search queries or keywords, string matching algorithms are utilized to compare these queries with the indexed data in the database.
-This allows relevant information to be retrieved quickly and accurately, making it easier for users to find the specific information they are searching for within the vast database.
+- String matching algorithms like **KMP, Rabin-Karp, and Boyer-Moore** can be used to enable efficient search functionality in large databases.
+They compare search queries with indexed data, enabling quick and accurate retrieval of relevant information.

 [View code here](https://github.com/jiyapalrecha35/Google.github.io/blob/main/codes/stringMatch.cpp){:target="_blank"}<br><br>

-### 27.**Bloom Filters:**
+### 27.**Bloom Filters**
 - Google Chrome uses a Bloom filter to quickly check if a URL might be harmful.
 When you try to access a URL, Chrome checks with a local Bloom filter in your browser first.
 This filter contains hashed malicious URLs.
 If the Bloom filter suggests the URL might be harmful, Chrome checks with Google’s servers for further verification.
 If the Bloom filter indicates the URL is safe, Chrome skips the server check, saving time and resources.

 - Google leverages Bloom filters in its big data systems to expedite data retrieval processes.
 Systems like Apache Cassandra and HBase, which handle massive volumes of data, utilize Bloom filters for quick data retrieval.
 By employing Bloom filters, Google enhances the efficiency of indexing and searching operations, optimizes distributed storage systems, and aids in network traffic engineering.